speck0413/notes/PF2E/Strength of Thousands/Leafy/Diary.md

 We have mostly closed out the investigation, Abeyo ran out of the city we were unfortunately unable to stop him.
 Bamidele turned himself in for wrongdoing.

 Amaechi has put in a request for help, it has been left for us.

+# 20221102

+## Entry

+[[Teacher Janatimo]] asked us to investigate who is starting the fires, we're completely on our own for it.

+### Society Check

+[[Hana]] noticed words were at the three locations:

+Alchemical lab - Debts

+Dormitory - Your

+Lecture Hall - Pay

+### Diplomacy Check

+[[Leafy]] and [[Barest-Threads-Billowing Maztachia]] canvas the area and get some information about a middle aged man wearing patchy leathers and reaking of sulfur in all three areas.

+### Crafting Check

+[[Rogar]] finds evidence of a gel magical flame to indeibly mark a surface